microsoft/CameraTraps/megadetector.md

 ```
 pip install PytorchWildlife
 ```
-Please see refer to our [installation guide](https://github.com/microsoft/CameraTraps/blob/main/INSTALLATION.md) for more installation information.
+Please refer to our [installation guide](https://github.com/microsoft/CameraTraps/blob/main/INSTALLATION.md) for more installation information.

 ## 🕵️ Explore Pytorch-Wildlife and MegaDetector with our Demo User Interface